kevinxu48/waterstockanalysis/README.md

   <img src="./WY_annual.png" width="400">
 </p>

 Apart from Missouri, there is a noticable decline in water supply in recent years for 4 of the 5 states.
 2021 in particular saw very short annual water supplies relative to the other years.
+Interestingly, Missouri does not display the same trend of declining water supply, perhaps due to its more eastern geographic location compared to the other states examined.
+We later discuss potential causes for the recent water shortages.

 ## Most Common Weekly Levels